Lady Hermione Elizabeth Graham1

 M, #80950, d.
 19 October 1959

 Brigadier John Smith McCombe was the son of R. McCombe.
-He married Joyce Gunning Kerr, daughter of Frederick Kerr, on 3 October 1951.
-He died on 19 October 1959.
+He married Lucy Joyce Gunning Kerr, daughter of Frederick Kerr, on 3 October 1951.1 He died on 19 October 1959.1

-He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He graduated in 1959 with a Bachelor of Medicine (M.B.).1
+He was awarded the Distinguished Service Order (D.S.O.)1 He graduated with a Bachelor of Medicine (M.B.)1

 Citations